 Argument number two of the "meat fraction" is belief, that cheese is possibly only a good bait in the summer, and in winter you can forget about it.
 Also, I agree with this only partially, and I will provide a story to confirm it.

 Only in summer?

 It's the middle of March.
 The temperature outside, judging by how cold my legs are, is approx. 5° C. The water is not much warmer, and while baiting my fingers did not obey me.
 Our boat was anchored on the border of the reed belt and we were fishing at a depth of approx 4 meters.
 There was a different bait on each of the three fishing rods.
 White worms on the right side of the boat, dough with the addition of cheese on the fishing rod to the left and "fondue" cheese in between (about this lure a little later).
 Roaches took very capriciously.
 Their small flock was nearby and after literally two of them were caught, there was an hour-long break in taking, until one of the fish "graciously" became interested in the bait again.
 The balance of this cold morning is: seven strikes, of which three for "cheese" baits, four for individual white worms.
 Thus: in winter, cheese is indeed not the best bait, but "from poverty" you can catch it.
 A piece of yellow cheese alone in winter is not suitable for catching: in cold water it becomes hard and loses its own, so to say, alluring scent.
 On the other hand, adding a few drops of cooking oil to a cheese dough will do the trick, that it will be soft even at low temperatures.
-Otherwise, oil or fat, they will increase the flavor of the cake.
+Apart from that, oil or fat, they will increase the flavor of the cake.

 Eels for cheese